This Chicken Gnocchi Soup makes for the best creamy comfort food! It’s loaded with plump potato gnocchi, seasoned veggies, and tender chicken.

-And joining the ranks of easy soup recipes that can be made in one pot and in about 30 minutes or less: let’s welcome creamy chicken gnocchi soup!
+Joining the ranks of easy soup recipes that can be made in one pot and in about 30 minutes or less: let’s welcome creamy Chicken Gnocchi Soup!
 In case you’re new around here, this chicken parmesan soup and chicken tortilla soup are ready in about 20 minutes or less and have been wildly popular here on the blog.

 We use a few shortcuts to have a big pot of comforting soup on your table as quick as possible and this soup is no exception.
-It takes *slightly* longer to make (because we’ve got to make a roux to make it creamy), but it truly can be ready in about 30 minutes or less!
+It takes *slightly* longer to make (because we need to make a roux to make it creamy), but it truly can be ready in 30 minutes or less.

 - Cook the mirepoix (carrots, celery, and onion) in olive oil until tender.

 - Melt in butter.
-Once melted, add in flour and whisk to cook off that raw flavor
+Once melted, add in flour, and whisk to cook off the raw flavor.

-- All the seasonings — we’ll add all these in besides the bay leaf
+- All the seasonings — we’ll add all these in plus the bay leaf.

-- How the soup will look after it’s thickened with the chicken broth/stock
+- The soup looks like this after it’s thickened with the chicken broth/stock.

-- Add in the gnocchi and spinach — allow the soup to cook the gnocchi and spinach to wilt.
+- Add in the gnocchi and spinach — allow the soup to cook the gnocchi and wilt the spinach.

 - Stir in the shredded rotisserie chicken to warm through and soup is ready to eat!

-- Rotisserie chicken already saves a load of time, but did you know you can buy already shredded rotisserie chicken?
-(I’ve seen it at Costco, Smith’s (Kroger), Trader Joes, and Walmart.)
+- Rotisserie chicken already saves a load of time, but did you know you can buy it already shredded?
+I’ve seen it at Costco, Smith’s (Kroger), Trader Joe’s, and Walmart.

-- To save yourself chopping time, grab mirepoix (also called soup starter at some stores).
-Lots of stores sell pre-chopped mirepoix (a French word for diced onion, carrot, and celery) in the produce section of the store.
-If you’re in a hurry grab that fresh chopped mirepoix OR you can even use frozen mirepoix.
+- To save yourself chopping time, buy some mirepoix (also called soup starter at some stores).
+Lots of stores sell pre-chopped mirepoix (a French term for diced onion, carrot, and celery) in the produce section of the store.
+If you’re in a hurry, pick up that fresh-chopped mirepoix, or you can even use frozen mirepoix.

-- To save yourself chopping time, use jarred garlic or a garlic press: instead of mincing your own garlic, you can use jarred to save time.
-Alternatively a garlic press gets you fresh minced garlic in a fraction of the time that hand mincing it does.
+- To save chopping time, use jarred garlic or a garlic press: Instead of mincing your own garlic, you can use jarred to save time.
+Alternatively, a garlic press gets you fresh minced garlic in a fraction of the time that hand mincing takes.

-This chicken gnocchi soup is best eaten the same day its made.
-When stored, the gnocchi continues to absorb liquid, bloats, and becomes overly soft (and mushy).
-So if you don’t plan on eating this soup the same day it’s made, I recommend either cooking the gnocchi separately (and reducing the amount of liquid in the soup) or halving the recipe.
+This Chicken Gnocchi Soup is best eaten the same day its made.
+When stored, the gnocchi continues to absorb liquid, and becomes overly soft and mushy.
+So if you don’t plan to eat this soup the same day it’s made, I recommend either cooking the gnocchi separately (and reducing the amount of liquid in the soup) or halving the recipe.

 Again, because the gnocchi continues to take on liquid, this soup isn’t a great candidate for freezing and thawing.